.png)

 Where the Ría Meets the Table

 Cambados sits on the western edge of Galicia's Rías Baixas, facing the Arousa estuary across a stretch of water that has shaped this town's identity more decisively than any architectural flourish or tourism campaign.
-The rías — the drowned river valleys that carve into Galicia's Atlantic coastline — produce some of Europe's most prized bivalves, and the town's seafood culture reflects that proximity.
+The rías, the drowned river valleys that carve into Galicia's Atlantic coastline, produce some of Europe's most prized bivalves, and the town's seafood culture reflects that proximity.
 Restaurants here do not need to import theatre; the raw material does the work.

-Rúa Ribeira de Fefiñáns places Posta do Sol in the harbour quarter, where the working relationship between kitchen and water remains literal rather than decorative.
+Rúa Ribeira de Fefiñáns places Posta do Sol in the harbour quarter.
 This is the part of Cambados where fishing boats still have practical relevance, and where the afternoon catch informs what appears on the table that evening.
-At the mid-price tier (€€), the restaurant sits in a bracket that characterises most of Cambados' serious seafood addresses: not the avant-garde register of Aponiente in El Puerto de Santa María or the full creative apparatus of Disfrutar in Barcelona, but committed to quality over spectacle.
+At the price tier recorded for the restaurant, it sits in a bracket that characterises most of Cambados' serious seafood addresses: not the avant-garde register of Aponiente in El Puerto de Santa María or the full creative apparatus of Disfrutar in Barcelona.

 Raw Preparation as Editorial Statement

 What that recognition signals, in practical terms, is a kitchen that understands when not to cook.
 The Galician approach to crustaceans and shellfish has more in common with Japan's omakase philosophy than with the butter-forward preparations of Atlantic France: the object is to present the ingredient at its point of maximum expression, which often means barely touching it.
 A well-shucked Arousa oyster, served cold with nothing but its own liquor, is a precision exercise.
-The temperature, the cleanliness of the cut, the ratio of brine to flesh , these are the details that separate a competent raw bar from a skilled one.
+The temperature, the cleanliness of the cut, the ratio of brine to flesh, these are the details that separate a competent raw bar from a skilled one.

 Across Europe's serious seafood houses, from the Adriatic to the Amalfi Coast, the same principle holds.
 Alici on the Amalfi Coast and Gambero Rosso in Marina di Gioiosa Ionica operate in a comparable tradition: the Mediterranean equivalent of the Galician raw table, where the fish arrives at the diner as close to the sea as the kitchen can manage.
 Posta do Sol occupies that same philosophical position on the Atlantic side.